Pairing mechanism and superconductivity in 1313 phase La$_3$Ni$_2$O$_7$

-We present a comprehensive investigation of the electronic properties and superconducting mechanism in the hybrid 1313 La$_3$Ni$_2$O$_7$ system, which consists of alternating SL and TL subsystems.
-Based on DFT+DMFT calculations, we find that the SL subsystem behaves as a nearly insulating bad metal, with the $d_{z^2}$ orbital exhibiting Mott behavior and the $d_{x^2-y^2}$ orbital lacking well-defined quasiparticle excitation, whereas the TL subsystem displays layer-dependent correlations.
-Therefore, SC primarily resides within the TL subsystem, which is found to be hole-doped with a reduction in Ni-$e_g$ occupancy relative to bulk La$_4$Ni$_3$O$_{10}$.
-To further elucidate the low-energy physics, we construct an effective model for the TL subsystem that incorporates electronic correlation effects, using the insights from DFT+DMFT.
-Using the renormalized Hamiltonian, our RPA analysis reveals that SC in 1313 La$_3$Ni$_2$O$_{7}$ exhibits an $s^{\pm}$-wave pairing symmetry similar to that of bulk La$_4$Ni$_3$O$_{10}$.
-Due to the presence of slight hole doping and the weakened interlayer Josephson coupling, the superconducting $T_c$ of 1313 La$_3$Ni$_2$O$_{7}$ is significantly lower than that of bulk La$_4$Ni$_3$O$_{10}$ and markedly lower than that of 2222 La$_3$Ni$_2$O$_{7}$.
-Our results demonstrate that the SL subsystem is detrimental to high-$T_c$ SC in 1313 La$_3$Ni$_2$O$_{7}$, both electronically (through Mott physics) and functionally (by weakening Josephson coupling and global phase coherence).
+We present a comprehensive investigation of the electronic and superconducting properties in the hybrid 1313 La$_3$Ni$_2$O$_7$.
+DFT+DMFT calculations reveal that the SL subsystem behaves as a nearly insulating bad metal lacking coherent quasi-particles.
+Therefore, SC is primarily confined within the TL subsystem.
+RPA analysis suggests that SC in 1313 La$_3$Ni$_2$O$_{7}$ exhibits an $s^{\pm}$-wave pairing symmetry.
+Due to the hole doping and the weakened IJC, the $T_c$ of 1313 La$_3$Ni$_2$O$_{7}$ is significantly lower than that of bulk La$_4$Ni$_3$O$_{10}$ and 2222 La$_3$Ni$_2$O$_{7}$.
+Our results demonstrate that the SL subsystem is detrimental to high-$T_c$ SC in 1313 La$_3$Ni$_2$O$_{7}$, both electronically (through Mott physics) and functionally (by weakening IJC and global phase coherence).
 This stands in stark contrast to the 2222 La$_3$Ni$_2$O$_{7}$, which supports robust pairing interactions and strong interlayer coherence.
-Consistent with our theoretical results, recent experiments hves shown that the 2222 La$_3$Ni$_2$O$_7$ thin films exhibit SC, whereas the 1313 La$_3$Ni$_2$O$_7$ thin films do not~\cite{nie_superconductivity_2026,flavenot_decoding_2026}.
-These experimental observations further corroborate that the genuine high-$T_c$ phase in La$_3$Ni$_2$O$_7$ family is the 2222 bilayer structure, rather than the 1313 phase.
 Our work establishes design rules for achieving enhanced phase coherence and high-$T_c$ in hybrid nickelate superconductors and other layered transition-metal oxides.

 {\it Acknowledgements.} We are grateful for the helpful discussions with Meng Wang, Guan-Hao Feng and Zhihui Luo.
 This work is supported by National Natural Science Foundation of China (Grants No. 12494591, No. 92165204, No. 12574141, No. 12234016), National Key Research and Development Program of China (2022YFA1402802), Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices (2022B1212010008), Research Center for Magnetoelectric Physics of Guangdong Province (2024B0303390001), and Guangdong Provincial Quantum Science Strategic Initiative (GDZX2401010).
 Ming Zhang is supported by the Zhejiang Provincial Natural Science Foundation of China under (Grant No. ZCLQN25A0402).